psamuels00/biking/README.md

 #### Problems
-The biggest inadequacy of the formula is its failure to model the relationship between elevation gain and speed whereby the former always works agains the latter.
+The biggest inadequacy of the formula is its failure to model the relationship between elevation gain and speed whereby the former always works against the latter.
 Intuitively, this means "credit" or a score boost for high elevation gain is easily offset by a low score for speed.
 The effect is mitigated by extending a high-elevation-gain ride with some distance having low elevation gain in order to increase overall speed.